lidofinance/docs/docs/guides/node-operators/general-overview.md

 2. The Node Operator uses this address for submitting signing keys to be used by the protocol.

 Pass this address to the DAO holders along with the other relevant information.

+## Validator Exits Policy, Penalties, and Recovering

+According to the [Lido on Ethereum Validator Exits Policy](https://github.com/lidofinance/documents-and-policies/blob/7595317b8fd2ee60ab25f5cac8eac2cc2cafa149/Lido%20on%20Ethereum%20-%20Validator%20Exits%20Policy.md) document, a Node Operator participating in the Lido on Ethereum protocol are responsible for correctly exiting validators within a specified timeframe determined by the protocol's requirements and rules set by the DAO.

+In essence, if a node operator is unable to withdraw a validator within the time specified by the `VALIDATOR_DELINQUENT_TIMEOUT_IN_SLOTS` parameter in the `OracleDaemonConfig` contract, the accounting oracle report for that Node Operator increases the `STUCKED` field by the number of delayed validators.

+Therefore, a node operator is penalized if they have more `STUCKED` validators than `REFUNDED` validators.
+While this condition is met, the Node Operator receives only half of the rewards and no new stake allocations.

+Once the Node Operator manages to either withdraw the required number of validators or compensate for the lost validators and increases the `REFUNDED` count through DAO voting, the Node Operator is considered under penalty for the duration of the `STUCK_PENALTY_DELAY` period and then returns to the normal state.
+Rewards are automatically restored to normal, but to start receiving new stake, the Node Operator (or anyone else) must call the permissionless method `clearNodeOperatorPenalty`.

+To clear penalty please send a transaction with desired `_nodeOperatorId`: [https://etherscan.io/address/0x55032650b14df07b85bF18A3a3eC8E0Af2e028d5#writeProxyContract#F2](https://etherscan.io/address/0x55032650b14df07b85bF18A3a3eC8E0Af2e028d5#writeProxyContract%23F2)